Phebesue/WD-ReactLegacy-TS-GroceryInventoryClient/README.md

 Instructions:
 - Clone to your local repository and open in code editor.
 - run npm install to update the app dependencies.
-- You will need to create the initial Admin account via Postman (or other API tester), or if testing on [deployed version](https://whats-for-dinner-client.herokuapp.com/) userId: user120, password: pass120
+- You will need to create the initial Admin account via Postman (or other API tester), or if testing on [deployed version](https://whats-for-dinner-client.herokuapp.com/) Username: user120, password: pass120
 - Open Postman to run tests.
 [Postman Endpoint Tests](https://documenter.getpostman.com/view/11529668/TVRq1RDU) You'll need to Register and get a token to run most tests.

 ## What's for dinner??